 However, the CIF number is not the only one that is assigned for all the accounts that you have in one bank.
 And it varies as your account, hence is not the same for all accounts but is assigned for every account.

 How many accounts can I open in a bank ?

-In short as many as the bank provides, in case of retail users also they are not only limited to a savings account but also can open current, term deposit, Demat, PPF, FD, RD, NRI, and the accounts provided by the government like the Yojana.
+In short as many as the bank provides, in the case of retail users also they are not only limited to a savings account but also can open current, term deposit, Demat, PPF, FD, RD, NRI, and the accounts provided by the government like the Yojana.